ryan-allan/API/1.3/CONTENTS/POSTBACKS/New Postback Files/POSTBACK_SMS+MMS_MO.md

 A separate Postback URL specifically for SMS/MMS MO's(Mobile Originated) maybe be set via the API Settings tab of your account.
 If it is not set, all postbacks will be sent to the Postback URL that is set.

 <strong>SMS MO General Information:</strong>
-To receive SMS MO postback notification you need to have that option enabled in your account.
+To receive SMS MO postback notifications you need to have that option enabled in your account.
 Once the SMS MO postback is enabled you will start receiving HTTP Posts on URL of your choice for each SMS MO received related to your account.